NPC-Studio/yy-boss-ts/README.md

 }
 ```

-More details on the YyBoss project generally can be found here, at [https://github.com/NPC-Studio/yy-boss](the YyBoss Github page).
+More details on the YyBoss project generally can be found here, at [the YyBoss Github page](https://github.com/NPC-Studio/yy-boss).

 ## License